umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-between-regions/index.md

 When you create an project on Umbraco Cloud, you can decide to host the project in one of two regions: EU or US.

 In some cases, you might want to migrate your project(s) from one region to another.
-This article will outline the steps to do just that.
+This article will outline the steps to do this.

 The guide will use an example where a Cloud project is moved from the EU region to the US region.

 ## Prepare your projects

-The very first step in this process, is to create a new Umbraco Cloud project on the region where you want to move your existing project to.
+The first step in this process, is to create a new Umbraco Cloud project on the region where you want to move your existing project to.
 In this case that will be the US region.

 This is done by selecting **East US** from the **Region** dropdown when setting up the Cloud project.